The order of convergence in the averaging principle for slow-fast systems of stochastic evolution equations in Hilbert spaces: Acknowledgements

 \section{Acknowledgements}

 The author thanks warmly his PhD supervisor Giuseppina Guatteri for her precious and constant support during the preparation of this manuscript.
-Moreover he thanks Sandra Cerrai and Gianmario Tessitore for some relevant conversations related to the content of the present paper.
+He also thanks Sandra Cerrai and Gianmario Tessitore for some relevant conversations related to the content of the present paper.
+Finally he thanks the two anonimous referees for their very careful reading of the manuscript and their precious remarks and suggestions.